Azure/azure-functions-availability-monitoring-extension/src/Demos/ConfigurationAndUsage.md

 - 2020-10-14T23:36:20.789 [Error] browserType.launch: Failed to launch chromium because executable doesn't exist at D:\home\site\wwwroot\node_modules\playwright-chromium\.local-browsers\chromium-815036\chrome-win\chrome.exeTry re-installing playwright with "npm install playwright"
 ```

-If there's no exceptions in the log but you're getting empty response that looks like JSON below then mostly likely you gorgot to include node_modules folder to .funcignore.
+If there are no exceptions in the log but you're getting empty response that looks like JSON below then mostly likely you forgot to include node_modules folder to .funcignore.
 Please carefully review all steps in **Configuring VSCode for remote build** section.

 ```json
 {"type":"playwright","steps":[]}